TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

-Next we proceed to the achievability and show that the above outer bound region is achievable by fractional coloring (orthogonal access).
-To this end, we show that the outer bound region has integral vertices, meaning that each coordinate of the rate (DoF) tuples of the vertices is either 0 or 1.
+To this end, we show that the outer bound region has integral vertices, meaning that each coordinate of the DoF tuples of the vertices is either 0 or 1.
 Note that an integral vertex of the polytope defined by the clique inequalities corresponds to a set of orthogonal messages that do not conflict, such that they can be scheduled over one time slot.
-As each vertex of the outer bound region can be achieved by one shot scheduling, time sharing between these vertices can achieve the whole region and the overall scheme is fractional coloring (orthogonal access).
+As each vertex of the outer bound region can be achieved by one shot scheduling, time sharing between these vertices can achieve the whole region and the overall scheme is TDMA.

 We are left to prove the outer bound region has integral vertices.
 This follows from the fact that $\Gc_e^2$ is a perfect graph and it is known that the polytope defined by the clique inequalities of a perfect graph has integral vertices (see \cite{chvatal} and Chapter 65 in \cite{Schrijver}).